Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 soon embraces everything. . . .

-an association, it is not those particular men over there, because all these
+association, it is not those particular men over there, because all

-exist because they are concrete and real; however, no single individual who
+these exist because they are concrete and real; however, no single

 -- Soren Kierkegaard in "The Present Age" (1846)